Subarachnoid hemorrhageHemorrhage - subarachnoid

 - Craniotomy (cutting a hole in the skull) and aneurysm clipping -- to close the aneurysm

-- Endovascular coiling -- placing coils in the aneurysm to reduce the risk of further bleeding
+- Endovascular coiling -- placing coils in the aneurysm and stents in the blood vessel to cage the coils reduces the risk of further bleeding

 If no aneurysm is found, the person should be closely watched by a health care team and may need more imaging tests.